numpy/numpy/doc/source/reference/c-api.array.rst

 .. c:function:: npy_intp PyArray_Size(PyArrayObject* obj)

-    Returns 0 if *obj* is not a sub-class of bigndarray.
+    Returns 0 if *obj* is not a sub-class of ndarray.
 Otherwise, returns the total number of elements in the array.
 Safer version of :c:func:`PyArray_SIZE` (*obj*).